2contosx/2contosx/README.md

 - 👋 Hi, I’m @2contosx

-- 🌱 I’m currently learning HTML, CSS AND JAVASCRIPT
+- 🌱 I’m currently learning fullstack javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-
+-
+-
+- I will share my learning here

 <!---
 2contosx/2contosx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.